MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaIdentityGovernanceAccessReviewDefinitionInstanceStageDecision.md

 Update-MgBetaIdentityGovernanceAccessReviewDefinitionInstanceStageDecision -AccessReviewScheduleDefinitionId $accessReviewScheduleDefinitionId -AccessReviewInstanceId $accessReviewInstanceId -AccessReviewStageId $accessReviewStageId -AccessReviewInstanceDecisionItemId $accessReviewInstanceDecisionItemId -BodyParameter $params

 ```
+This example shows how to use the Get-MgBetaBetaIdentityGovernanceAccessReviewDefinitionInstanceStageDecision Cmdlet.

+To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ### Example 2: Update a decision on an stage in a multi-stage access review
 ```powershell
 Import-Module Microsoft.Graph.Beta.Identity.Governance